-What role did you play in the work to decrease patient falls at Virginia Mason?
+Implementing steps to decrease patient falls at Virginia Mason

-DM: I cosponsored the work with Charleen Tachibana, Virginia Mason’s CNO and senior vice president of quality and safety.
-As a vice president, I am certified in VMPS [the Virginia Mason Production System] and understand the importance of the sponsor’s role in challenging the team to achieve results that may not be seen initially as possible.
-As a sponsor, I asked the team: “What are you testing this week?”
+To address the pressing issue of patient falls, the sponsor team team at Virginia Mason asked the following questions: “What are you testing this week?”
 “How are we moving forward to achieve zero defects in our work for patient falls?”
 “What are the barriers?”
 “Do we have standard work, did we follow standard work, and what are we learning?”
 The nurse managers on the teams talked about what was helping in their units to share the learning.

-DM: We found that often the staff had competing priorities, and while we had standard work, falls can happen when we don’t embed the standard work in our workflow.
-Not following standard work isn’t the error, but it was key for the team to address why we didn’t follow it and then work toward removing barriers or identifying countermeasures to ensure we could follow it.
+They found that often the staff had competing priorities, and while we had standard work, falls can happen when health care teams don’t embed the standard work in our workflow.
+Not following standard work isn’t the error, but it was key for the team to address why they didn’t follow it and then work toward removing barriers or identifying countermeasures to ensure they could follow it in the future.
 Sometimes, however, the standard work isn’t the right standard work and it needs adjustments based on learning from the PDSA [plan-do-study-act] cycles.

-DM: A big hurdle we had to overcome was the belief that you can’t stop falls.
-If we think we can’t get to zero, why would we try to do better?
-And we know we can’t get to zero in one week.
-We need continual studies and PDSAs to discover the causes of falls and try to fix the problems, test new ideas and implement best practices into our work.
+A big hurdle the team had to overcome was the belief that the falls couldn’t be stopped.
+If a individual or team doesn’t think achieving zero falls is possible, they may not be as motivated to try to do better?
+It may not be possible to get to zero in one week.
+Continual studies and PDSAs are instrumental to discovering the causes of falls and try to fix the problems, test new ideas and implement best practices into our work.

-There’s another component we needed to address while learning how to get to zero.
-We asked: “Until we reach zero, how can we reduce the harm caused when a patient does fall?”
-And even as we were working to reduce the harm, we needed to continue to believe that we can eliminate all falls — that we can get to zero.
+Additionally, another component the team needed to address while learning how to get to zero, was, “How can we reduce the harm caused when a patient does fall?”
+And even as the team was working to reduce the harm, they needed to continue to believe that eliminating all falls — that we can get to zero — is possible.

-“There’s another component we needed to address while learning how to get to zero.
-We asked: “Until we reach zero, how can we reduce the harm caused when a patient does fall?”
-And even as we were working to reduce the harm, we needed to continue to believe that we can eliminate all falls — that we can get to zero.”
+“Additionally, another component the team needed to address while learning how to get to zero, was, “How can we reduce the harm caused when a patient does fall?”
+And even as the team was working to reduce the harm, they needed to continue to believe that eliminating all falls — that we can get to zero — is possible.”

 What new processes did the team implement as a result of the PDSAs?